 - You may be required to follow the carrier’s PRO sticker guidelines in order to establish drop trailers.

 - Once drop trailer is initiated, you must load Amazon orders first.

 - You are responsible for notifying the carrier that the drop trailer is ready for pick up.
 The local terminal must be contacted by 10AM local time to schedule a driver for same day pick up.
 If the carrier is contacted later in the day, driver capacity is limited, and the load may roll to next day.

 - When scheduling a pickup for a drop trailer, the mandatory requirements are to provide trailer number, ARNs/FBA IDs, and pallet count or cube.
 If there are only a few pallets loaded, the carrier may wait until the vendor/seller has additional freight to load prior to pick up.

 - Upon pick up, have BOLs ready to hand to driver

 Ideoclick seeks to provide clients with operational assistance as part of its complete Amazon managed services.
+Helping you avoid Amazon out of stocks is part of that formula.
 Contact us to learn more.